danish-mehmood/danish-mehmood.github.io/microservices-architecture-deep-dive-part-three-communications/index.md

 <!-- todo-add links to pub/sub and eda -->
 - **Multiple receivers**.
 Each request can be processed by zero to multiple receivers.
 This type of communication must be asynchronous.
 An example is the **_publish/subscribe_** mechanism used in patterns like **_Event-driven architecture_**.
 This is based on an event-bus interface or message broker when propagating data updates between multiple microservices through events; it's usually implemented through a service bus or similar artifact.

-> don't get bogged down by the different concepts like pub/sub and event-driven architecture, i will go into the detail of how these things work.
+> don't get bogged down by the different concepts like pub/sub and event-driven architecture, i will go into the detail of how these things work in future posts.

 A microservice-based application will often use a combination of these communication styles.
 The most common type is single-receiver communication with a synchronous protocol like HTTP/HTTPS when invoking a regular Web API HTTP service.
 Microservices also typically use messaging protocols for asynchronous communication between microservices.